 Internet content in China is also regulated and restricted from a State security standpoint.
 The Standing Committee of the National People's Congress enacted the Decision on Internet Security Protection in 2000, and amended it in August, 2009.
 The decision makes it unlawful to: (i) gain improper entry into a computer or system of strategic importance; (ii) disseminate politically disruptive information; (iii) leak State secrets; (iv) spread false commercial information; or (v) infringe intellectual property rights.
 The MPS has promulgated measures that prohibit the use of the Internet in ways which, among other things, result in a leakage of State secrets or distribution of socially destabilizing content.
 The MPS has supervision and inspection rights in this regard, and Changyou may be subject to the jurisdiction of local security bureaus.
 If an ICP license holder violates these measures, the PRC government may revoke its ICP license and shut down its Websites.
 On November 7, 2016, the Standing Committee of the National People's Congress issued the Internet Security Law, which will take effect on June 1, 2017.
 The Internet Security Law will require providers of services over Internet networks to keep user information that they have collected in strict confidence and to establish improved systems for the protection of user information.
 Such service providers must provide notice of the purpose, methods and scope of their collection and use of user information, and obtain the consent of each person whose personal information will be collected.
-Service providers may not collect any personal information that is not related to the services they provide, or disclose or tamper with personal information that they have collected, unless such information is encoded to prevent identification of individuals whose information is so disclosed or tampered with.
-Service providers who do not comply with the Internet Security Law may be subject to fines, suspension of their businesses, shutdown of their websites, and revocation of their business licenses.
+Service providers may not collect any personal information is encoded to prevent identification of individuals whose information is so disclosed or tampered with.
+Service providers who do not comply with the Internet Security Law may be subject to fines, suspension of their businesses, shutdown of their websites, and revocation of their businesses licenses.